 HELLO, BROADCASTERS!
 ARE YOU LISTENING?
 YOUR PROGRAMMING SUCKS!

 Offer a better product and listeners will return.
 If there were a compelling reason to build FM tuners into cellphones, it would already be done.
-Forcing the cellphone manufactures to do something they don’t want to do will simply drive up prices.
+Forcing the cellphone manufacturers to do something they don’t want to do will simply drive up prices.

 The NAB has led the radio industry astray for years now, we really should stop listening to them.